DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-model.md

 ???+ tip

-    At least one parameter in the configuration must be defined as a [uniform distribution](../config-and-intervention/configure-model.md#edit-or-create-a-model-configuration), and the dataset must have a timestamp column.
+    At least one parameter in the configuration must be defined as a [uniform distribution](../config-and-intervention/configure-model.md#edit-or-create-a-model-configuration) and the dataset must have a column named "Timestamp" with values `0, 1, 2, ...` indexing all the timepoints.

 Once you've completed the calibration, the thumbnail preview shows the results charts.